easolhq/easolhq.github.io/docs/reference/objects/cart/index.md

 parent: Objects
 ---

-The `cart` object has the following attributes.
+The `Cart` object has the following attributes.

 # cart.items